 In this ELK stack tutorial, we answer that and more.
-From what is the ELK stack to how to install and configure it, how to use it for log analysis and monitoring, use cases and best practices.
-Keep on reading and find out how the ELK works, why do you need it and how you can leverage it to manage massive amounts of log data and extract valuable insights to improve your business operations.
+From what is the ELK stack to how to install and configure it, how to use it for analysis, use cases, and best practices.
+Keep on reading and find out how the ELK works, why do you need it, and how you can leverage it to manage massive amounts of log data and extract valuable insights to improve your business operations.

 Recently, however, a fourth project was added to the mix – Beats – which led to the stack being rebranded as the Elastic Stack.
 Beats is a family of lightweight data shippers that collect and send data from different machines and systems to the stack, in this case, to Logstash or Elasticsearch.